Skip to main content

 • Disorderly conduct

-Expungement Laws By State
+Expungement Laws by State

-Can a Federal Crime Be Expunged?
+Can You Expunge a Federal Crime?

-Despite several congressional attempts being made, including the Second Chance Act, the Fresh Start Act and the REDEEM Act, at providing a legal framework for expungement at the federal level, no law has yet been passed to support expungement of crimes on the federal level.
+The Second Chance Act, the Fresh Start Act, and the REDEEM Act provide a legal framework for expungement at the federal level.
+But no law has passed to support federal criminal expungement.
+It may be better to seek a pardon rather than an expungement to clear your criminal record.

-How to Get a Record Expunged
+How To Get a Record Expunged

 Was this helpful?